ivotron/quiho-popper/paper/paper.md

 If we rank features by their relative importance, we obtain what we call an inferred resource utilization profile (IRUP), as shown in
 @Fig:hpccg-irup.
-In the next section we show how these IRUPs can be used in automated performance regression tests. @Sec:eval empirically validates this approach.
+In the next section we explain how these IRUPs are obtained and how they can be used in automated performance regression tests. @Sec:eval empirically validates this approach.

 # Our Approach {#sec:quiho}